Govind Nanda

-Govind Nanda (born February 17, 2001) is a former American tennis player.
+Govind Nanda (born February 17, 2001) is an American former tennis player.
 He has a career-high singles ranking of No. 339 achieved on 3 October 2022, and a doubles ranking of No. 497 achieved on 8 August 2022.

 Personal life

 Nanda is of Indian heritage.
 The son of Meena and Rajesh Nanda, he has a sister called Shyamlee.
 He grew up in Redlands, California before moving to Cerritos, California to be nearer to his training facilities at the USTA centre in Carson.
 He and his sister started playing tennis at Clement Middle School in Redlands.
 Nanda attended Laurel Springs School in Ojai, California, before attending University of California, Los Angeles.